luminus-framework/luminus/resources/docs-1.x/html_templating.md

 Luminus comes with the [Hiccup](https://github.com/weavejester/hiccup) dependency.
 If you're familiar with Hiccup then you can start using it out of the box.

 Hiccup uses standard Clojure data structures to represent its templates.
 On top of that, Hiccup provides a rich API of helper functions for generating common HTML elements.

 Luminus also packages [Selmer](https://github.com/yogthos/Selmer) for more traditional style templating using plain text files as templates.

 You can choose to use either templating engine or combine them.
 Alternatively, you can choose to use a different templating engine altogether.
 A couple of popular options are [Enlive](https://github.com/cgrand/enlive) and [Stencil](https://github.com/davidsantiago/stencil).

 ## HTML Templating Using Selmer

-Selmer is a templating language similar to Django and Rails templates.
+Selmer is inspired by the [Django template language](https://docs.djangoproject.com/en/1.4/topics/templates/).
 If you're familiar with Django or similar templating languages you should feel right at home.